gmoyanollc/mtf-ensit-datatype/README.md

                    |    instance    |
                    \----------------/

-Ultimately, if USMTF authoritative "slash-dash" is required, a transformation may follow to create a MTF "slash-dash" instance:
+Ultimately, if USMTF authoritative "slash-dash" is required, a transformation may follow that creates a MTF "slash-dash" instance:

             /----------------\    /---------------------------------\
             |  mtf.datatype  |    |  mtf.datatype-to-mtf.slashdash  |